Entanglement Properties of the One-Dimensional Dimerized Fermi-Hubbard Model

-As mentioned above, we can identify two distinct insulating phases where the entanglement entropy and density remain unchanged as $\mu$ varies.
-This implies that the wave functions are fixed in each insulating phase.
+As mentioned above, we can identify two distinct insulating phases where the EE and density remain unchanged as $\mu$ varies.
+This implies that the wavefunctions are fixed in each insulating phase.
 It raises an intriguing question of whether these two insulating phases are fundamentally different.
 To clarify this, we investigate their entanglement properties.
-The behavior of a diverging correlation length $\xi$ can be captured by the scaling relation $S_h \sim (c/6)\log_2 \xi$ in one-dimensional systems, where $c=1$ is the central charge\cite{Calabrese09,Korepin04}.
-Furthermore, $\xi$ can be characterized by $\xi \sim \chi^\kappa$ with an exponent $\kappa$ in an MPS with a finite matrix size $\chi$\cite{Pollmann09,Tagliacozzo08}.
+The behavior of a diverging correlation length $\xi$ can be captured by the scaling relation $S_h \sim (c/6)\log_2 \xi$ in one-dimensional systems, where $c=1$ is the central charge \cite{Calabrese09,Korepin04}.
+Furthermore, in an MPS with a finite bond dimension \(\chi \), which determines the size of the matrix used, \(\xi \) can be characterized by \(\xi \sim \chi^\kappa\) with an exponent \(\kappa \) ~\cite{Pollmann09,Tagliacozzo08}.

-Figure~\ref{fig:1dFHM_Shchi} illustrates the half-chain entanglement entropy as a function of $\chi$ in the insulating phases.
-The behavior at 3/4-filling follows the relation $S_h(\chi)=(c\kappa/6)\log_2 \chi +s_1$ with $\kappa=1.344$ (where $s_1$ represents some constants).
-This implies that it is a Mott insulating phase with a diverging correlation length, where the value of $\kappa$ is consistent with theoretical predictions\cite{Pollmann09}, similar to the Mott phase of the ordinary half-filled Hubbard model\cite{Cha18}.
-However, at 1/2-filling, $S_h(\chi)$ is found to be almost independent of $\chi$, indicating that in this insulating phase, correlation lengths are short and finite, which is a typical signature of a gapped band insulator.
-Thus, the scaling behavior of the half-chain entanglement entropy distinctly reveals a fundamental difference between the two insulating phases.
+Figure~\ref{fig:1dFHM_Shchi} illustrates the half-chain EE as a function of the bond dimension $\chi$ in the insulating phases.
+The behavior at 3/4-filling follows the relation $S_h(\chi)=(c\kappa/6)\log_2 \chi +s_1$ with $\kappa=1.344$ (determined by the theoretical prediction~\cite{Pollmann09}), where $s_1$ is a constant.
+This logarithmic scaling behavior provides clear evidence of a Mott insulating phase characterized by a diverging correlation length, reminiscent of the Mott phase observed in the ordinary half-filled Fermi-Hubbard model~\cite{Cha18}.
+Conversely, at 1/2-filling, $S_h(\chi)$ is found to be almost independent of $\chi$, indicating that the correlation length in this insulating phase remains short and finite, which is a typical signature of a gapped band insulator.
+Thus, the scaling behavior of the half-chain EE distinctly demarcates the fundamental difference between the two insulating phases.

-The entanglement properties of the phases are clearly revealed in the entanglement spectrum, which represents the distribution of the reduced density matrix eigenvalues.
-Figure~\ref{fig:1dFHM_Ses} displays the typical half-chain entanglement spectrum in different phases for $t_+$- and $t_-$-bonds.
-Let us discuss the characteristics of the entanglement spectrum in each phase:
+The entanglement properties of the phases are clearly revealed in the ES, which represents the distribution of eigenvalues of the reduced density matrix.
+Figure~\ref{fig:1dFHM_Ses} displays the typical half-chain ES in different phases for $t_+$- and $t_-$-bonds.
+Let us discuss the characteristic features of the ES in each phase: